Rebel rivalry and suspicions threaten Syria revolt

 Some rebels adopt the FSA label simply to improve their chances of getting funds.

 "We felt forced into aligning with the Free Syrian Army because it is the most widely known.
-If it gets recognised, we'll get foreign aid," says the Idlib rebel Mahmoud.
+If it gets recognized, we'll get foreign aid," says the Idlib rebel Mahmoud.

 At a refugee camp in Turkey, Mahmoud and his eager comrades sit next to a muscular Syrian exile who discreetly shows them his laptop and chats with them about military strategy.